-Note: the J-1 program is intended for temporary visitors and should not be used to sponsor individuals hired to permanent positions (including tenure-track appointments) or continuous, ongoing employment of indefinite duration.
-For positions of this nature, consult our information on the H-1B Temporary Worker visa category or contact the International Center.
+The J-1 visa may may not be used to hire individuals to permanent positions (e.g., tenure-track positions or other academic / staff positions of a continuous, ongoing nature).
+For non-temporary positions, consult our information on the H-1B Temporary Worker visa category or contact the International Center.

 For questions about the J-1 scholar categories, contact your department's designated International Center J-1 Scholar advisor.